Your browser does not support script The Story Behind That Picture 116 - Traveling with my Leica

 A couple of pictures from back when you could easily travel in style.
 To the right is Queen Margrethe II of Denmark on a DC4 promotional trip to Italy.

 The A380 uses 2.9 liters of fuel per passenger per 100 kilometers (1 gallon is 4 liters).
 That is approximately 3/4 of the 'usual' fuel comsumption on large long-distance airliners.
-The new improved fuel economy in airplanes might push the airlines to upgrade their fleets.
+That's what I mean with airlines living in the 1990s, they should have though about fuel economy long time ago.

 The camera